 If you’re looking for beautiful miniature orchids to grow in a terrarium, I hope this planting list will help you.
-I am growing, or have grown each of the miniature orchids featured below inside my Miniature Orchid Trial BiOrbAir Terrarium, a specialised, automated BiOrbAir terrarium from Reef One.
+I am currently growing, or I have previously grown each of the miniature orchids listed below inside my Miniature Orchid Trial BiOrbAir Terrarium.
+The BiOrbAir is a specialised, automated BiOrbAir terrarium, which was designed by Barry Reynolds.

 To find out more about a plant, please click on the plant species’ profile for more information.
 By clicking on the plant, you’ll also find links to every article that features that particular species.
 Individual plants can be followed through my regular terrarium reviews and updates, where you can discover how well the plants grew, how often they flowered, how long they flowered for, the care I have given these plants, and much more besides.
 You’ll find these links by clicking on each relevant plant page.